tecnomod-um/EvaluationGraphAlignmentMethods/README.md

 Next, we present some tables and figures that summarize the results obtained in terms of Hits@1, runtime and errors

-<figcaption><strong>Figura 3.</strong> Distribution of OpenEA methods according to the average Hits@1 score obtained between datasets and the average execution time obtained between datasets, scaled between 0 and 1 for each experiment.
+<figcaption><strong>Figure 3.</strong> Distribution of OpenEA methods according to the average Hits@1 score obtained between datasets and the average execution time obtained between datasets, scaled between 0 and 1 for each experiment.
 The average percentage of failed experiments between datasets is included in the label.
 Modules with an error rate of 1 are not shown.</figcaption>

 ![Modules distribution by averages](./FiguresAndTables/plotMeansModules.png "Modules distribution by averages")